|

 benefit of also supporting (most) USB keyboards.
 The board is now available for purchase for anyone interested

+in connecting a PC keyboard to their MTX.
 The price is £40.00 + postage.
 The price includes an assembled interface PCB, short

 jumper leads used to harvest power from the MTX computer PCB, a